 SIESD 2016: Coupled hydro-eco-geomorphologic processes in human dominated landscapes: cascade of changes and the use of modeling for management and decision making

-This year's SIESD theme focuses on examining the coupled interactions of surface processes in human-dominated landscapes, with the goal of better forecasting the physical and ecological outcomes of implementing different landscape management scenarios.
+2016 SIESD's theme focused on examining the coupled interactions of surface processes in human-dominated landscapes, with the goal of better forecasting the physical and ecological outcomes of implementing different landscape management scenarios.
 From agricultural fields and urban areas to delta landscapes and coastlines, the vulnerabilities of natural-human systems must be better understood to guide decision-making toward sustainability and resilience.

-Like previous workshops, SIESD 2016 aims to develop a basic working knowledge of analysis tools that can help us make sense of complex surface systems, including connections between field, laboratory, and modeling.
-Students will participate in taught classroom sessions, hands-on work with computational tools, field work, and physical experiments that the course participants will help design and run.
+Like previous workshops, SIESD 2016 aimed to develop a basic working knowledge of analysis tools that can help us make sense of complex surface systems, including connections between field, laboratory, and modeling.
+Students participated in taught classroom sessions, hands-on work with computational tools, field work, and physical experiments that the course participants will help design and run.